cado-security/product-help/docs/cado/deploy/gcp/gcp-quickstart-deployment-guide.md

 **Optional variables:**
 - **credentials_file** - A Service account JSON.
 For if not using authentication via GCP Cli
-- **gcp_image** - The Terraform will automatically select the latest image, however if you want to provide a specific version of CADO pass the global image link
+- **gcp_image** - The Terraform will automatically select the latest image, however if you want to provide a specific version of CADO pass the global image link from the CADO updates [JSON](https://cado-public.s3.amazonaws.com/cado_updates_json_v2.json)
 - **source_ip** - The IP address you want to whitelist port 443 with CADO.
 This will automatically select your own IP if left empty
 - **public_ip** - By default True.
 Set to False if you do not want a Public IP on the instance